Vizzuality/trase/README.md

 ## Deployment

-We use Capistrano as a deployment tool.Refer to its documentation for more info
+We use Capistrano as a deployment tool.
+Refer to its documentation for more info

 ## Test